lparry/travel-blog/source/_drafts/poi-love-camp.markdown

 beautiful eco-retreat up in the hills, with a pretty little river running through the property.

+Just about everyone stayed at a hotel in San Jose for a night on arrival to get driven out to the site in a minivan the next day.
+It was mind-blowingly awesome to come down for breakfast and find Nick, Jonathan and Jon all seated around a table talking about poi.
+I was actually kind of star struck for most of the first day and felt too intimated to actually even spin in front of those guys.

+There was some pool side video making in the morning with Nick trying to spin underwater, and generally getting to meet everyone there.

+The minivan ride was lots of fun, everyone discussing how they got started spinning, how long they'd been doing it etc. There were some great stories told, but I think Jonathan's story telling abilities need a special mention, he's nearly as good at story telling as he is at poi.

+Every time the van would stop for any reason, people would jump out and start spinning, to the amusement/confusion of the Ticos many of who'd never seen anything like it.

-I got lucky and got a cabin to myself called the sunrise cabin.
+When we arrived at Finca Mia I got lucky and got a cabin to myself called the sunrise cabin.
 It only had 3 walls and a curtain for the fourth wall, facing the direction that the sun rises.
 It was kind of surreal having a room that just opened straight out into the forest!

-first night quite intimidated to spin in front of jon and nick

-fire flies! armadillo, big lizzards

-everyone extremely friendly and likeable.

-river, icey but refreshing, nice to be in the sun on the rocks afterwards
+As the sun set loads of fireflies came out, which made the place feel like a some sort of magic pixi-land with little glowing dots all along the pathways.
+There was quite a lot of animal wild life on the property, loads of lizards, hummingbirds, even an armadillo!

+It was really nice getting to get to know everyone at camp.
+Everybody was very friendly and approachable and after a few days it felt like I'd known these people for a whole lot longer.

+Days consisted of yoga first thing in the morning, followed by a very varied and delicious organic breakfast and some time to chill or go for a quick swim.
+I stuck it out with the yoga for about a week before giving in and deciding my calves and hamstrings are too tight for most of the poses these days.
+One day I'll have to work on getting some flexibility back again.

+Then we'd spend a few hours up on the yoga deck in the morning working on various poi skills with a focus on getting the basics solid, timing, performance and choreography.

+Lunch would be another healthy buffet of great food, followed by a little more free time in which I often took the chance to swim in the river.
+The water was a little bit fresh but very refreshing when you're all hot and sweaty, and it was lovely to warm up in the sun on the rocks afterwards.

+In the afternoons we'd head back up to the yoga deck for more workshops, often building on stuff from the morning, of practicing a choreographed piece that Nick wanted to try and film.

+Dinner would be another organic feast.
+One night we had soft-shell tacos and they were pretty much the best tacos I've ever tasted

-learned lots, and became aware of a number of weak spots in my poi basics that I need to work on. left right independence. spotting when turning to reduce dizziness, footwork. counting different things to fit patterns to music better
+I learned loads of stuff in a short period, and became aware of a number of weak spots in my poi basics that I need to work on.
+I've learned a lot things only one direction, so while I can do a lot of different things I'm often limited in what I can move between smoothly because I'm not comfortable with the direction required to do so, so it's good to have realised that so I can go back to basics for all the permutations to make everything flow a little more easily.

-pixel poi

-lots of flow toys not-yet in the online shop products. capsule handles, capsule poi, double capsule poi, staffs
+We did some good exercises about developing left/right independence.
+Sort of like the old rubbing your tummy while patting your head, but on steroids.
+These skills become really important for Hybrids where one hand traces out one pattern while the other traces out a different one, creating some very beautiful tracers.

+A lot of time was spent on footwork techniques to turn more smoothly and with less effort, and spotting when turning to reduce dizziness when repeatedly turning in the same direction.
+This seems to be stuff that dancers have very little trouble with but having never really learnt to dance I found quite difficult.
+Thankfully a little bit of practice has improved things a lot but I still need to work on this a lot.

+We did some work on counting different things to fit patterns to music better.
+Counting downbeats feels really natural to most people, but doing so means that most patterns repeat on an odd number, which when put to 4/4 music makes things complicated; for something like a 4 petal flower with 3 down beats you're stuck repeating it 4 times over 3 bars before they line up again.
+While I can follow the theory about this stuff, I struggled really hard to actually find the beat a lot of the time.
+I know people joke about having no rhythm, but it honestly feels like the part of my brain that should help with this is seriously underdeveloped.

+Nick had a set of pixel poi at the retreat which he was kind enough to let me have a go of.
+From the first time I saw these on a video on youtube I was in awe, and then when I saw the price I was in even more awe.
+Getting to actually spin them was amazingly, fun and kind of disorienting (they're super bright), but also kind of terrifying.
+I'm sure they're probably pretty tough, but the though of having to pay for them if they got broken meant I was probably more worried spinning them than I've ever been with fire.

+Jon and Jonathan brought along a lot of (at the time) not-yet-for-sale flowtoys products which we all got to place around with.
+Lots of stuff from the new modular capsule line-up, capsule handles, compact capsule flower-cap poi, dual capsule tube poi, even capsule staffs!
+The capsule handles are so nice I'm pretty much converted to the idea of lit up handles, and I really liked the compact flower-cap poi.

 choreography

-amazing organic food prepared for us every night. best soft tacos ever!

-yoga in the morning, stuck it out for about a week before giving in and deciding my calves and hamstrings are too tight for most poses these days

-visit to the hot springs. natural warm water, but routed into concrete pools
+We made a couple of excursions out into the local area.
+One day we made a visit to the nearby hot springs.
+There's natural warm water coming down the hill, but it's been routed into some concrete pools to make the bodies of water big enough to really swim it.
+It was a very relaxing way to spend a few hours just hanging out enjoying the water.

-went to the local festival, group performed in the bull ring of the rodeo, crowd loved it and it was heaps of fun
+We got invited to come along to a local festival and rodeo where the group performed in the bull ring with LED poi.
+The crowd loved it and some people were even actually asking afterwards about getting the group to perform at other events.
+It was my first time in front of a big crowd and it was heaps of fun.

-jonathan went into the bullring, partnered up with a local who was shitfaced drunk and tried to tie up a baby bull
+After the performance Jonathan decided he wanted to spin poi in the rin with the bulls.
+They weren't so keen on him doing this, partnered up with a local who was shitfaced drunk and tried to tie up a baby bull

 visit ot the local chocolate maker Went to a local chocolate maker and saw how they made chocolate, grinding the cocoa beans in a juicer with some cocoa butter, then put in another thing that rolled the chocolate over for 3 days to get it smooth. we then got to take a batch from 3 days ago and make our own chocolate bars.
 75% dark chocolate.
 I made mine with coffee beans, chilli and sea salt. haven't tried it yet but it sounds interesting

 two nights spinning fire, although I only spun on one night. didnt feel very coordinated. then the second night I felt off it all day and decided I didnt